AustrianToast/update/README.md

 -g             shutdowns the computer afterwards (needs to be the last or only option to work properly) -r             reboots the computer afterwards (needs to be the last or only option to work properly)
 ```
-## Roadmap

-- Publish to the aur
-- First time setup
 ## Contributing

 Contributions are always welcome!